commanded/commanded/README.md

 read events, 10 concurrent readers            100   16799.80 µs/op
 read events, 100 concurrent readers            10   167397.30 µs/op
 ```

+## Limitations

+Event Store is currently limited to running on a single node.
+There is an issue raised to add support for running on a cluster of nodes ([#53](https://github.com/slashdotdash/eventstore/issues/53)).

 ## Used in production?